"Just imagine... if you had lived your entire life.. inside the house. Then... someone, opens, the door."

 Birds of a Feather: Brave, good, mean-spirited, and absent-minded get along better with Brave, nice, aggressive, absent-minded and skittish pets, respectively.
 Also, neurotic sims get along better with skittish horses than other sims.

 Body Horror: If you're feeling daring, look at the nightmare fuel image pic.
 This glitch is freaky as hell.
 The most common explanation is modders making their own clothing from scratch which can screw up the imaging function, thus distorts the Sims themselves.
 Mods which allow Sims to perform tasks that don't have correct animations produce a similar effect.
+And then there are mods that allow you to directly do this.

 Bookworm: It's a trait.
 Sims with it read books faster, have more fun doing so, and often get wishes to read a certain number of books.
 They also make good writers, especially in the vaudeville genre.